steadylearner/react-easy-markdown/README.md

 1. Upgrade the package to be compatible with **CRA**
 2. **Jest** and **Enzyme** is used for testing
 3. **copy** and **html** function is included to copy content and turn it into html
+4. **defaultValue** for markdownPreview is ""
-4. substitutePrefix function was used to refactor app in the behind
+5. substitutePrefix function was used to refactor it

 ## Example